greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="replication_timeout"></a>wal\_sender\_timeout

-For Greenplum Database master mirroring, sets the maximum time in milliseconds that the `walsender` process on the active master waits for a status message from the `walreceiver` process on the standby master.
+For Greenplum Database coordinator mirroring, sets the maximum time in milliseconds that the `walsender` process on the active coordinator waits for a status message from the `walreceiver` process on the standby coordinator.
 If a message is not received, the `walsender` logs an error message.

 The [wal\_receiver\_status\_interval](#wal_receiver_status_interval) controls the interval between `walreceiver` status messages.